pbrink231/plex_top_playlists/README.md

 * Specific users by username
 * Only the script running user

+## NEW - Collections
+* Can use same lists like playlists but add a collection tag to the media instead of putting them in a playlist
+* Best when order does not matter

 ## What lists this script currently retreives

 * Trakt Playlists Movies